Basanth08/lift-and-shift-aws/README.md

 This process results in a scalable, secure, and production-ready AWS environment for deploying and running a multi-tier Java web application, with all supporting services (database, cache, messaging, and application server) properly configured and verified.

+# Internal DNS with AWS Route 53

+To enable flexible and maintainable service discovery within the AWS environment, AWS Route 53 was used to create internal DNS records for backend services:

+- **db01.vprofile.in** → 172.31.8.67 (Database server)
+- **mc01.vprofile.in** → 172.31.5.41 (Memcached server)
+- **rmq01.vprofile.in** → 172.31.8.126 (RabbitMQ server)

+This setup allows application components to refer to backend services by easy-to-remember DNS names instead of private IP addresses.
+If the underlying EC2 instance changes, only the DNS record needs to be updated, not every client configuration.
+This approach is a best practice for cloud-native and multi-tier deployments, improving flexibility, scalability, and maintainability.